JuliaMusic/JuliaMusic_documentation.jl/docs/src/printplot/musescore.md

 piano = getnotes(midi, 4)
 ```

-however, MuseScore has decent results only with quantized notes.
+However, MuseScore has decent results only with quantized notes.
-Let's quantize on a triplet grid
+Let's quantize on a triplet grid using [`quantize`](@ref).

 ```@example musescore
 qpiano = quantize(piano, [0, 1//3, 2//3, 1])
 ```

-and save both notes into a midi file:
+and save both tracks into a midi file:

 ```@example musescore
 ptrack = MIDITrack()